syncfusion-content/xamarin-docs/Xamarin/SfRotator/getting-started.md

 {% endhighlight %}

-Create and populate rotator collection as follows
+Create and populate Rotator collection as follows

 {% highlight C# %}